mathematicalthinking/vmt/docs/bestPractices.md

 # Best Practices, Conventions, and Standards
 The following section is intended to help collaborators contribute to the app.
-Serval conventions and standards are delineated to keep the app clean and maintainable.
+Several conventions and standards are delineated to keep the app clean and maintainable.

 ## Making API Requests
 ALL  requests to the backend should be performed via __Redux__.
 This will ensure that our